 Random thought – Do you remember the movie “Robin Hood: Prince of Thieves”?
 Somehow I remember a line in that movie when there was about to be a battle and the guys yelled “TO THE TREES!”
 That line came to my mind today on a little adventure I went on today.

 Today, I went to the trees to find the timber we will need for our roofing structure.
+We contacted Bourdeau Contracting, since Bourdeau Contracting LLC know their job when it comes to roofing.
 Although we are not ready to put the roof on this week or even next week, as I have described in Sourcing Materials, I cant just go to the local Home Depot or Lowes to pick up lumber we need to build the roof.
 In fact, for such a large amount, I have to place an order for the timber I need directly with the people who are cutting it.

 Thankfully, we don’t need anywhere near as much timber as we would if we were building an all-wooden house like most of your’s in the USA.
 But unfortunately, it does require cutting some of this valuable resource to be able to build any kind of building.